siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Flows.md

 This is not a second substance added to $u$.
 It is the same energy considered in motion rather than as a registered scalar distribution.

-When two particular registrations are compared, the local bookkeeping of that same transport may be written as

-$$
-\mathbf{S}(\mathbf{r};1,2).
-$$

-This notation does not introduce a second flow beside $\mathbf F$.
-It is the registration-to-registration accounting of that one continuous flow for the ordered pair $(1,2)$.

-Neither $\mathbf F$ nor $\mathbf S$ is a recipe for following one tagged parcel of energy from place to place.
-They are posed simultaneously for all
+$\mathbf F$ is not a recipe for following one tagged parcel of energy from place to place.
+It is posed simultaneously for all $\mathbf{r}$ in the extent.
-$\mathbf{r}$ in the extent.
-They describe how the whole registered distribution reorganizes at once, not how one marked point is carried through a pre-given background.
+It describes how the whole registered distribution reorganizes at once, not how one marked point is carried through a pre-given background.

 The energy field $u$ tells us how much energy is present.
 The flow
 $\mathbf{F}$ tells us that the same energy moves continuously.
-The accounting field $\mathbf{S}$ summarizes how one ordered registration is locally obtained from another.
+The local bookkeeping for particular ordered registrations is the next step.